 Allow 3 weeks and remove all treats, food toppers, no table food to make sure your pet is adjusted.
 It also helps to eliminate any other things that may be causing them skin or digestive distress and rule out their main food being the problem.

 ** Dog's with skin allergies focused on Meat and sensitive digestive system.
 Feed below recommended dose if pet is sedentary or gaining too much weight.
-Depending on pet some environmental allergy enhancers may be: Oats, peas, turmeric, milk thistle, Marshmellow root
+Depending on pet some environmental allergy enhancers may be: Oats, peas, turmeric, milk thistle, Marshmellow root.
+Dog's with shellfish allergies will continue to present allergies due to fish content.

 ** This formula is on this blog due to it not shifting or rearranging its ingredients, making it easier to determine whether a pet has developed food allergies overtime vs the company making changes which make it appear like a pet has developed allergies when the trigger was a formula change.